MushroomObserver/developer-startup/README.md

     cd developer-startup
     vagrant up

+**Troubleshooting:**
-*Gotcha: You might get an error message about virtual box not being able to start virtual machines.
-This means you have to enable virtualization support on your computers BIOS, which is accessed during your computers power-on process.
+* You might get an error message about VirtualBox not being able to start virtual machines.
+This means you may have to enable virtualization support on your computers BIOS, which is accessed during your computers power-on process.

+* If you see the error: `Stderr: VBoxManage.exe: error: RawFile#0 failed to create the raw output file /dev/null (VERR_PATH_NOT_FOUND)
+VBoxManage.exe: error: Details: code E_FAIL (0x80004005), component ConsoleWrap, interface IConsole` this can be resolved by disabling the serial port for the development VM from within the VirtualBox GUI.
+In VirtualBox select the development machine.
+Click Settings > Serial Ports.
+Uncheck Enable Serial Port for Port 1.
+Then run vagrant up again.

 ### Setup your Virtual Machine ###